pratikmehta64/alfred/README.md

 # alfred
 A POC to demonstrate batch-serving of hyper-personalized notifications

-#The demo uses the ollama python library with the llama3.2:latest model
+#The demo uses
+flask
+ollama
+llama3.2:latest model (pulled via ollama)

 ## to run:
 `python app.py`